facebookresearch/fairseq/README.md

 # Introduction
 FAIR Sequence-to-Sequence Toolkit (PyTorch)

 This is a PyTorch version of [fairseq](https://github.com/facebookresearch/fairseq), a sequence-to-sequence learning toolkit from Facebook AI Research.
 The original authors of this reimplementation are (in no particular order) Sergey Edunov, Myle Ott, and Sam Gross.
-The toolkit implements the fully convolutional model described in [Convolutional Sequence to Sequence Learning](https://arxiv.org/abs/1705.03122).
-The toolkit features multi-GPU training on a single machine as well as fast beam search generation on both CPU and GPU.
+The toolkit implements the fully convolutional model described in [Convolutional Sequence to Sequence Learning](https://arxiv.org/abs/1705.03122) and features multi-GPU training on a single machine as well as fast beam search generation on both CPU and GPU.
 We provide pre-trained models for English to French and English to German translation.

 ![Model](fairseq.gif)